Disney’s Polynesian Village Resort Review (Too Expensive or Worth Every Penny?)

 Trader Sam’s Grog Grotto

-Trader Sam’s Grog Grotto is an indoor bar off the lobby of the Polynesian.
+Trader Sam’s Grog Grotto is an indoor bar off the Polynesian lobby.
 They usually open at 3:00 p.m. and often have a line of guests wrapped around the hall, hoping for admittance.
 It’s that popular.
 Get there early to get on their waitlist for a seat.

 Kona Cafe